Candace is a writer with a head full of interesting and kooky facts and ideas, which include games, science fiction, and mad science.

 Serge Doubrovsky was a French author who wrote principally about the Holocaust.
 His books are loosely based on his own life but are written in a fictional manner.
 For this style of writing that blends characteristics of both fiction and autobiography, Doubrovsky coined the literary term “autofiction” (Hughes 566-70; “Serge Doubrovsky” 70).
 In his article, Alex Hughes maintains that “autofiction may be understood as a narrative modality that inhabits the referential space likewise colonized by autobiography proper, but at the same time offers a patently enriched and treated, hence fictionalized, and metamorphotic, version of the life-story of the autofictionneur” (Hughes 569).

 The term autofiction first appeared on the cover of Doubrovsky’s novel, Fils.
 He resists classifying his works as autobiographical.
-Instead he says:
+Instead, he says:

 Autobiographie?
 Non, c'est un privilège réservé aux importants de ce monde, au soir de leur vie, et dans un beau style.
 Fiction, d'événements et de faits strictement réels; si l'on veut, autofiction, d'avoir confié le langage d'une aventure à l'aventure du langage, hors sagesse et hors syntaxe du roman, traditionnel ou nouveau. (“Serge Doubrovsky” 72)

-The language and style he uses is different from traditional autobiographies.
+The language and style he uses are different from traditional autobiographies.
 Doubrovsky’s novels follow more than one narrative strand.
-He discards logical and chronological sequencing of his works in favor of a more poetic style (Hughes 566-70; “Serge Doubrovsky” 70-2).
+He discards a logical and chronological sequencing of his works in favor of a more poetic style (Hughes 566-70; “Serge Doubrovsky” 70-2).
 The Dictionary of Literary Biography states that Doubrovsky makes use of “alliteration, assonance, homonyms, paronyms, antonyms, and anagrams” (“Serge Doubrovsky” 74).

-The difference between traditional autobiography and the genre of autofiction is that autobiographers are attempting to depict their real life while writers of autofiction are only basing their work upon real experiences.
+The difference between traditional autobiography and the genre of autofiction is that autobiographers are attempting to depict their real-life while writers of autofiction are only basing their work upon real experiences.
 Writers of autofiction are not expected to be as historically accurate as possible as autobiographers are.
 According to Hughes, authors of autofiction are saying “ 'c'est moi et ce n'est pas moi' “ (Hughes 570).
 This sums up autofiction.
 Autofiction draws from the life of the writer with the addition of fictional elements to make the work more than just a life story.

 Self-Evaluation and Introspection

 Though the intent of the majority of autobiographers is authenticity, they, unlike biographers, are not expected to reveal all about their subject.
-Autobiographers are free to shape their life story in whatever manner they choose.
+Autobiographers are free to shape their life stories in whatever manner they choose.
 They are at liberty to select what they want to include or omit.
 They can simplify or amplify an event.
 Or they can leave out the skeletons in the closet if they desire (Bates 3; Porter and Wolf 5).
 As Bates puts it, “he [the autobiographer] will often be enlarging on special aspects of his life, such as the influences that moulded him…or the services that he rendered to what he most cared about;…a vindication for this world;…he may…turn his book into…a laundry for the dirty linen of his dirty soul” (Bates 3).
 The way he or she organizes and arranges the events of the story shows what the author considers important.

 The author depicts truths about himself through his experiences and the way he or she describes them.
 The way in which the writer illustrates past events says much about “who he thinks he is” (Porter and Wolf 5).

-Because autobiography is, as Anderson puts it, a public exposure of the private self,” self-accounting and self-reflection are integral parts of the autobiography (Anderson 7).
+Because autobiography is, as Anderson puts it, "public exposure of the private self,” self-accounting and self-reflection are integral parts of the autobiography (Anderson 7).
 The author wants to justify his or her past actions to the reader.
 Quigley says that a “related but not identical narrator and protagonist” are integral to the process of self-justification (Quigley 107).
 The author establishes relationships to him or herself in order to show causality.
 For example, because the narrator and the protagonist are not identical, the narrator has “the ability to treat the self as other…creat[ing] the occasion for self-regard and editing…[because of] the distance between self-now and self-then” (Quigley 107).
 There is also a relationship between the reader and the author.
 By judging past actions as right or wrong, the narrator establishes to the reader that they share common norms.
 The narrator speaking in the autobiography “is always moral, even if the protagonist of the narrative is not” (Quigley 107).
 This relating is then evaluated socially according to whether actions are appropriate or inappropriate or surprising or normal (Quigley 64, 106-7, 155).

 Other interactions that the narrator establishes are relationships with other characters in the story.
 This allows the speaker to present the self as either “an experiencer or recipient of actions, where the self is seen as an objective static entity” (Quigley 152).
-The speaker may narrate an event in such a way that the self does not have to accept the responsibility for the outcome.
+The speaker may narrate an event in such a way that the self does not have to accept responsibility for the outcome.
 It can be described as happening to the protagonist because of the actions of others (Quigley 106-7, 52).

 Autobiography is a form of introspection.
 When authors write about their past, it is not free from emotions.
-Revealing character’s intentions, thoughts, and emotions is another way that the narrator evaluates why events occurred as they did.
-By explaining what happened in the past, the author is able to express to the reader how the self evolved.
+Revealing characters' intentions, thoughts, and emotions is another way that the narrator evaluates why events occurred as they did.
+By explaining what happened in the past, the author is able to express to the reader how the self-evolved.
 The self-now is the person he or she is because of the events of the past.
 William Maxwell said:

 What we refer to confidently as memory-meaning a moment, a scene, a fact that has been subjected to a fixative and therefore rescued from oblivion-is really a form of storytelling that goes on continually in the mind and often changes with the telling.
 Too many conflicting emotional interests are involved for life ever to be wholly acceptable and possibly it is the work of the storyteller to rearrange things so that they conform to this end.
 (Quigley 193).